 For many years I didn’t believe that trimming your hair had had any benefits at all.
-In fact, I’m going to be real with you here because that what I’m all about.
+In fact, I’m going to be real with you here because that’s what I’m all about.

-I thought that people who trimmed their hair were just being extra, they just wanted to do it because their hairdresser told them to but not because they needed to.
+I thought that people who trimmed their hair were just being extra, they just wanted to do it because their hairdresser told them to and not because they needed to.

 I especially didn’t think that black women needed to get their hair trimmed.